Exporting sustainable coffee to Europe

 - Rainforest Alliance (now merged with UTZ );

-- 4C (the Common Code for the Coffee Community, which is a verification rather than certification scheme and which was acquired in 2018 by MEO Carbon Solutions).
+- 4C Association (the Common Code for the Coffee Community), which was acquired in 2018 by Meo Carbon Solutions).

 Specific companies also have their own certification schemes.
 The most important ones are: